All Employee Assistance

 the appropriate level of treatment.

-Treatment ranges from brief
+Treatment ranges from

-therapy to traditional outpatient counseling to, in some cases,
+brief therapy to traditional outpatient

-inpatient care.
-Referrals are always made to match the client's
+necessary.
+Referrals are always made to

-presenting problem, desired location for treatment and ability
+desired location for treatment and ability

 to pay.
-Employees or family
+Employees or family members do

 We make every effort to recommend